-Ginger the jam stealing shetland pony?
-Well, when my mom was little she developed a serious case of pneumonia that left her bedridden for two months.
-During that time she became incredibly lonely, so my grandmother hatched a plan to delight her . . . by bringing her favorite pony into her bedroom for a quick visit.
+So, about that horse: When my mom was little she developed a serious case of pneumonia that left her bedridden for months, and my grandmother hatched a plan to lift her spirits . . . by bringing her favorite shetland pony into her bedroom for a quick visit.

 I know what you’re thinking.
 You’re jealous you’ve never thought of bringing a horse into the house, right?
 NO?
 Okay, well, now at least you know where I get some of my weirdness from.

 Anyway, my grandmother’s plan worked.
-My mom fully recovered, and all was well.
-Except, um, Ginger decided she quite liked it indoors and proceeded to break in multiple times, open the kitchen breadbox, and help herself to its contents along with jars of jam she found on the counter.
+My mom, who had been struggling to recover, turned a corner and all was well.
+Except, um, Ginger the horse decided she quite liked it indoors and proceeded to break in multiple times, open the kitchen breadbox, and help herself to its contents along with jars of jam she found on the counter.

-And who could blame her?
+And who could blame Ginger?
 Jam is amazing.
 I mean, you don’t get quotes like this about Vegemite paste.

 Rich in alpha-linolenic and linoleic acid, protein, fiber, Vitamins B and E, betacarotene and minerals such as calcium, phosphorus, potassium, sulphur, iron, iodine, copper, zinc, sodium, magnesium, manganese, niacin and thiamine, these little seeds help the jam thicken with significantly less cooking than is usually needed.

-If you’re looking for an easy kitchen project to do with little helpers, this is a good one.
-It’s as simple as dumping some things in a pot and stirring, which means not much can go wrong if you have to answer lots of questions in the process and/or fish the random spoon out as you go.
+If you’re looking for an easy kitchen project to do with little helpers, this is definitely a good one.
+It’s as simple as dumping some things in a pot and stirring, which means not much can go wrong even if you have to answer lots of questions in the process and/or fish the random spoon out.